AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 3. Changing to a private Azure Container Registry
 4. I need to load test this
 5. I need to change the WAR file so it sleeps for a long time (basically takes a long time to start up)
+6. It would be nice to reduce this image size